-First of all, make sure your pan is hot.
-Add a few teaspoons of vegetable oil (which has a higher smoke point) to a pan set over high heat.
+High temperatures are needed to get a truly caramelized, deep-brown sear on the surface of the meat.
+Use a stainless steel or a cast iron skillet for this kind of cooking; avoid nonstick skillets.
+Add a few teaspoons of vegetable oil (which has a higher smoke point) and set the pan set over high heat.
+Pat the meat dry as the pan heats — this helps keep it from steaming instead of searing.
 When the oil starts to shimmer and smoke just slightly, you're ready to add the meat.

-Use a thin coating of oil.
 When searing, the oil is less of a cooking medium and more of a way to get uniform surface contact between the meat and the pan.
 This will give you a nice, even caramelization and prevent some spots from burning while other spots are still pale.
 As it's heating, swirl the oil around to get a thin coating over the bottom of the pan.

 If you're cooking one large piece of meat, make sure to use a pan large enough to hold it.
 If you're cooking smaller pieces of meat, like for a stew, leave a few inches of space between the pieces of meat.
 This also ensures even cooking and prevents crowded meat from steaming instead of searing.

 Once you've put the meat in the pan, let it be.
-We know how tempting it is to take a peak under the meat or move things around like we do for a saute, but try to resist!
+I know how tempting it is to take a peak under the meat or move things around like we do for a sauté, but try to resist!
+Meat needs a few minutes of uninterrupted contact to properly sear — it will actually stick to the bottom of the pan at first and then release naturally when seared.
 After a few minutes, shake the pan.
 If the meat releases from the pan, it's ready to be flipped to another side.